ctgchris/ctgchris/README.md

 * 🌍  I'm based in Germantown, MD
 * 🖥️  See my portfolio at [My website](http://ctgchris.github.io/portfolio/)
 * ✉️  You can contact me at [ctgchris3@gmail.com](mailto:ctgchris3@gmail.com)
-* 🧠  My technical interests are full-stack and cloud
+* 🧠  My technical interests are full-stack, cloud and AI

 ### Skills